notifi-network/notifi-network.github.io/docs/alert-subscribe/react-card/index.md

 <details>
 <summary>Integrate Card Component</summary>

-> [`ethos-connect`](https://www.npmjs.com/package/ethos-connect) are used as Sui wallet adaptor.
-Be sure it is installed as dependencies.
+> [`ethos-connect`](https://www.npmjs.com/package/ethos-connect) is used as the Sui wallet adaptor.
+Make sure it's installed as a dependency.

 ```bash
 npm install ethos-connect # For npm